Background

 Merrill Hall: Repair and update critical infrastructure to preserve this facility and ensure its continued support of a broad range of community services.

-Public Safety Facilities: Create a modern, safe and efficient public safety center that will serve the community for decades.
+Public Safety Facilities: Create modern, safe and efficient police and fire facilities that will serve the community for decades.

 Community Center: Conduct a community-driven planning process to explore building a new community center.